sai-147/S2_T12/README.md

   <summary>Detail</summary>

   ### Motivation
 In many real-time systems, such as seat allocation in transportation or event management, it is crucial to ensure that resource allocation is done promptly and fairly, prioritizing individuals based on predefined criteria.
-A priority-based allocation system ensures that individuals with higher importance—such as those with urgent needs, loyalty status, or special permissions—are given preference when resources, like seats, are limited.
+A priority-based allocation system ensures that individuals with higher importance—such as urgent needs, loyalty status, or special permissions—are given preference when resources, like seats, are limited.

-A hardware-based solution for priority-based seat allocation not only ensures faster decision-making but also enhances reliability in dynamic and time-sensitive environments.
-This system can be vital in situations where delays or inefficient resource management could lead to dissatisfaction, safety risks, or lost opportunities.
+A hardware-based solution for priority-based seat allocation ensures faster decision-making and enhances reliability in dynamic and time-sensitive environments.
+This system can be vital when delays or inefficient resource management could lead to dissatisfaction, safety risks, or lost opportunities.

 ---

   ### Problem Statement
-In critical resource allocation environments like healthcare and transportation, managing waiting lists based on priority is essential.
+Managing waiting lists based on priority is essential in critical resource allocation environments like healthcare and transportation.
 Conventional first-come, first-served methods neglect urgency, leading to inefficiencies.
 This project proposes a digital system for automated seat assignment that prioritizes requests, ensuring timely service and optimal resource utilization.

 ---

   ### Features
-- **Real-Time Priority Assignment**: Assigns seats based on priority levels in real-time.
+- **Real-Time Priority Assignment**: Assign real-time seats based on priority levels.
 - **Hardware-Based Implementation**: Utilizes digital circuits for efficient processing.
 - **Dynamic Request Handling**: Adapts to changing request priorities effectively.
 - **Scalability and Adaptability**: Designed to accommodate varying system demands.